 Opinions Editor Jonathan Saucedo is a three-year member of the Wildcat Chronicle who frequently writes opinion pieces.
 The views expressed in this piece are his own.

-America is facing numerous economic challenges, including climate change, drug trafficking, and recovery from COVID-19.
-Among these issues, homelessness stands out as a visible and pervasive problem that reflects broader systemic failures, yet it is often overshadowed by other national priorities.
-This is not just a national crisis but one that hits close to home, including right here in DuPage County.
+Yet homelessness is not just a national crisis, but one that hits close to home, including right here in DuPage County.
 As a result, the country’s reputation has suffered, and it is often ridiculed by other nations.
 Many of these issues are complex and require significant time and effort to address.
 However, homelessness is one crisis that could be addressed with targeted, immediate solutions.

 Homelessness in America has been a significant national issue since the end of the Civil War in the 1870s.
 Post-war displacement, combined with economic downturns and systemic inequities, laid the foundation for what has become a persistent issue in modern America.

 Locally, DuPage County conducted a Point-in-Time count in January 2023, which identified a number of individuals experiencing homelessness in the surrounding community.
 This count, though critical for understanding the scope of homelessness here, is likely an undercount, as it does not capture individuals who are couch-surfing or living in unstable housing.
 The reasons for homelessness are varied and include a lack of affordable housing, increased unemployment—especially following the COVID-19 pandemic—addiction, poverty, and discrimination.
-According to the Department of Housing and Urban Development, which focuses on providing housing and community development assistance, 653,104 individuals were headcounted as homeless in a single night in 2023.
-(This figure represents a 12.1% increase from the previous year.)
+According to the Department of Housing and Urban Development, which focuses on providing housing and community development assistance, homelessness increased by 12.1% between the years 2022 and 2023.

 In comparison, the local homelessness rate remains significantly lower than the national average, but even one person without shelter is too many in a community as resource-rich as DuPage County.